atiqahp/data-analysis/README.txt

 For this column, have identified where there are data with non-alphabetic characters, repeated commas and spaces.
 The conversion includes removed those mention above and using comma as the delimiter separating first and last names.

-5.First - First name of the Credit Card Owner identified as PII data and have using masking to handle its the sensitive data.
+5.First - First name of the Credit Card Owner identified as PII data and have using masking to handle the sensitive data.

-6.Last  - Last name of the Credit Card Owner identified as PII data and have using masking to handle its the sensitive data.
+6.Last  - Last name of the Credit Card Owner identified as PII data and have using masking to handle the sensitive data.

-7.street - Credit Card Owner's Street Address identified as PII data and have using masking to handle its the sensitive data.
+7.street - Credit Card Owner's Street Address identified as PII data and have using masking to handle the sensitive data.

-8.zip - Credit Card Owner's Zip Code identified as PII data and have using masking to handle its the sensitive data.
+8.zip - Credit Card Owner's Zip Code identified as PII data and have using masking to handle the sensitive data.

-9.dob = Credit Card Owner's Date of Birth identified as PII data and have using masking to handle its the sensitive data.
+9.dob = Credit Card Owner's Date of Birth identified as PII data and have using masking to handle the sensitive data.

-10.cc_num - Credit Card Number identified as PII data and have using hashing to handle its the sensitive data.
+10.cc_num - Credit Card Number identified as PII data and have using hashing to handle the sensitive data.

 11.merchant (Merchant Name):
 This data has "fraud_" in front of the data and have been removed in order to make it readable for visualisation.